The information in this article is up to date for tax year 2025 (returns filed in 2026).

-In November 2024, the U.S. Bureau of Labor Statistics reported that 7.1 million people were unemployed.
+The U.S. Bureau of Labor Statistics recently reported that 7.5 million people were unemployed.
 Losing your main source of income can be devastating.
 However, your new tax status may make you eligible for tax breaks reserved for those with lower incomes.
 Unemployment benefits contribute to an individual’s adjusted gross income (AGI), and understanding your AGI is crucial for navigating tax obligations and qualifying for tax breaks.
 Here are some tax tips for the unemployed to help you maximize your refund and get through this rough patch.

 File Your Unemployed Taxes, Even If It’s Optional

-If you’re single, under 65 and earned more than $14,600 in 2024, you must file a tax return.
+If you’re single, under 65 and earned more than $15,750 in 2025, you must file a tax return.
 Even if you aren’t required to file, it may be worthwhile to do it anyway.
-You may be eligible for a refundable credit like the Earned Income Tax Credit (EITC) which is worth up to $7,830 if you meet the qualifications.
+You may be eligible for a refundable credit like the Earned Income Tax Credit (EITC) which is worth up to $8,046 for certain families.
 Refundable credits can produce a refund even when you don’t owe taxes.
 Another reason to file your taxes is because if your previous employer deducted taxes from your pay, you may be able to get your money back.

 Do Your Taxes Early to Get Cash Sooner